justindav1s/vault-on-openshift/README.md

 ### Integrating Spring Boot apps with Vault for secrets management.

-Code in the **spring-app-vault-direct** demonstrates how to inject secrets into a simple Spring Boot app using Spring Cloud Vault
+Code in the [spring-app-vault-direct](spring-app-vault-direct) folder demonstrates how to inject secrets into a simple Spring Boot app using Spring Cloud Vault

 The application code in this project has no knowledge of the existance of vault.
 Spring Cloud Vault takes charge, authenticates with ault, obtains secrets, and then simply injects secret values into variables defines in the application code of the same key as the secret. eg. the **"password" secret value** we configured in the previous section is simply injected into the **password** variable defined in _spring-app-vault-direct/src/main/java/org/jnd/microservices/vault/VaultDemoClientApplication.java_